Gene Regulatory Network (GRN) Reconstruction

 When the parameters are all set-up, you can click on the Run button to complete the analysis.

-As soon as the analysis is over, a new table will appear in your track.
+As soon as the analysis is over, a new plot will appear in your track.
 You can click on the "View interactively" button to explore the results of the network analysis in the interactive plot page.

 6 Network visualization